Style #: 6011 & 6012

 Woolie #1: Top Left (group shot).
 Sal’s.
 Woolie Brown #1 ended up in the hands of Sally Grace – of Sal’s Attics.
 The piece was sold to her by an old ty employee/exec.
 The exec knew what they had.
 The piece was in a lot with other originals/prototype attic treasures.
 Sal secured the piece in 1999/early 2000.
 It had a creased 6011 Woolie Gold hang tag.
 The piece has since had a MWMT MQ 6012 hang tag (from a Whiskers/Woolie) attached, and graded MWMT by TBB.
 The piece now resides with a private Ty super collector.

 Woolie #2: Bottom Right (group shot).
 TyRiffic Store/Ty Trade.
 This example made waves when it appeared on display at the Tyriffic store in 1999-2000.
 It had no hang or tush tag.
 The piece was later a capstone offering for the fledgling TyTrade auction site in August of 2000.
 The piece had been authenticated by Peggy G with a MWMT 6012 Woolie Brown hang tag.
-It sold for over $7,000 to Michael Bean!
+It sold to Michael Bean!
 Unfortunately, we have not heard from Michael in years, So Michael, if you’re out there, give us a holler!

 Woolie #3: Top Right (group shot).
 Kathy’s.
 Woolie Brown #3 made its way to the co-owner of Sal’s Attics – Kathy Embleton via a Ty Executive – the one responsible for the TyTrade Woolie auction.
 The piece has no tush tag, and at the time, had a nonmint 6011 Woolie Gold hang tag.
 The piece has since been upgraded with a MWMT MQ 6012 Woolie Brown hang tag by TBB.